ContextMapper/contextmapper.github.io/_docs/modeling-tools/rapid-ooad.md

 ### Split System Into Tiers
 Having derived a frontend and backend system, you may want to split the systems into multiple tiers.
 For example: your backend maybe consists of a _domain logic_ and a
 _database_ tier.
-We provide another model transformation to split a system into two tears for such a case:
+We provide another model transformation to split a system into two tiers for such a case:

 <a target="_blank" href="/img/split-system-into-two-tiers-1.png">![Split System Into Two Tiers](/img/split-system-into-two-tiers-1.png)</a>